Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: fixed-points for finite

-In this section, we briefly study perturbative fixed points of our theory for finite $M$ and $N$.
-Finite $N$ fixed points of the form $O(N)\times O(N)$ were studied extensively in \cite{Jepsen:2020czw}.
+In this section, we briefly study perturbative fixed-points of our theory for finite $M$ and $N$.
+Finite $N$ fixed-points of the form $O(N)\times O(N)$ were studied extensively in \cite{Jepsen:2020czw}.
 We restrict attention to $M=2$, since this is presumably the most physical example.

 When $M=2$, the three couplings are not independent, as discussed in section \ref{m=2}.
 We use the two independent couplings $\tilde{g}_1$ and $\tilde{g}_2$ given by

 The two-loop beta functions for these couplings when $M=2$, for finite $N$ are: